nicemarcela/curl_project/src/pages/posts/002- KatrynaHoward.md

 product2:
     title: 'Conditioning / Deep Conditioning'
-    description: 'I LOVE TGIN HONEY MIRACLE HAIR MASK, I use it as a deep conditioner and put a plastic cap over or put into braids/twists and steam my hair with a hand steamer before putting the cap over.
+    description: '"I LOVE TGIN HONEY MIRACLE HAIR MASK, I use it as a deep conditioner and put a plastic cap over or put into braids/twists and steam my hair with a hand steamer before putting the cap over.
-    Cowash with INNERSENSE PURE INSPIRATION DAILY CONDITIONER or whatever I have on hand with good slip (I do not use my good conditioners for cowash just deep conditoning).
+    Co-wash with INNERSENSE PURE INSPIRATION DAILY CONDITIONER or whatever I have on hand with good slip (I do not use my good conditioners for co-wash just deep conditioning).
 Currently experimenting with RIZOS CURLS DEEP CONDITIONER and PATTERN DEEP CONDITIONER too.
 I cowash every 4-5 days.
-Deep condition every 1.5-2 weeks. '
+Deep condition every 1.5-2 weeks." '
     gallery:
     - image: "../../images/tgin.jpg"
       productURL: "https://www.ulta.com/honey-miracle-hair-mask-deep-conditioner?productId=pimprod2005394"